jsolvason/beng183/readme.md

 ## Clean Data

-Follow tutorail 2 to clean reads in fastq files.
+Follow tutorial 2 to clean reads in fastq files.

 ## Reference genome.fa / transcriptome.fa / gtf
 We usually download the reference data from